tkrehbiel/spiritriot-blog/README.md

 Set the Amplify service account to the one created in the backend stack.
 It has permissions to all the right resources.

+### Create an Amplify Project

+Connect to the spiritriot-blog repo.

+### Create an incoming webhook

+- Copy the url
+- Store it in AWS Secrets Manager
+  - Secret Name: (stackName)-build-secrets
+  - Secret Key: amplifyWebHook

 ### Build Settings

 - Build Image: Amazon Linux:2023 image
 - Build Timeout: (default)
 - Package Overrides:
   - Amplify CLI: latest
-  - Next.js version: latest
+  - Next.js version: 14
-  - Node.js version: 18
+  - Node.js version: 20

 Amazon Linux:2023 is relatively new build image that is required in order to build a Next.js 13+ App Router application, which requires Node.js 18+, which wasn't supported until the Amazon Linux:2023 image.